-Where the Breed Originated
+Where the Giant Chinchilla Rabbit Breed Originated

-The silvery chinchilla rabbit was originally bred in France for its meat and fur and was introduced in the United States in 1919.
+The silvery chinchilla bunny was originally bred in France for its meat and fur and was introduced in the United States in 1919.
 Over the next few years, distinct lines were drawn between the Standard Chinchilla (the smallest of the three), the American or Heavyweight Chinchilla, and the Giant Chinchilla rabbit.
 All three are breeds are hardy and stocky, but their sizes vary widely.
 The unmistakable bulk of the Giant Chinchilla has arisen from crossbreeding between the chinchilla and the Flemish Giant in early efforts to produce a large rabbit for meat.

 According to the Giant Chinchilla Rabbit Association: